4nuG/Responsive_Web_Design/README.md

 To view the pages, follow these steps:

 1. Navigate to any folder in the repository.
-2. Locate the index.html page and copy.
+2. Locate the index.html page and copy the URL.
-3. Paste the HTML page in [htmlpreview.github.io](https://htmlpreview.github.io/?) .
+3. Paste the URL of that HTML page into [htmlpreview.github.io](https://htmlpreview.github.io/?) .